How to fix toilet

 What should I do if my toilet is constantly running?

-If your toilet is running constantly, the issue is likely with the flapper or the fill valve.
-Try adjusting or replacing these components to stop the running.
+If your toilet is constantly running, it's likely due to a problem with the flapper or the fill valve.
+You may need to adjust or replace these components to stop the running.

 Connect with certified professionals in your area